 The father of Surya was Kasyap, who is considered to be one of the Seven Great Sages (Saptarishi), although we should mention that the Vedas do call upon them but never mention them all by name.

-Before 300 B.C. when the followers of Vishnu and therefore vaishnavism (the path of Hinduism dedicated to Great Lord Vishnu) expanded, there were three (instead of two as nowadays) main paths shaivism (the path dedicated to Great Lord Siva), vaishnavism, and the one dedicated to Lord Surya.
+Before 300 B.C., when the followers of Vishnu and therefore vaishnavism (the path of Hinduism dedicated to Great Lord Vishnu) expanded, there were three (instead of two as it happens nowadays) main paths shaivism (the path dedicated to Great Lord Siva), vaishnavism, and the one dedicated to Lord Surya.
 For them Lord Surya is Brahma in the morning, Vishnu during the day and Siva during the night.
-The great popularity of Lord Surya is obvious of the many hymns dedicated to him (under the name Surya or Savitar) in the Rig Veda, and the even more that call upon him (as Surya, Savitar or Aditya), and his “key roles” in both the Ramayana and the Mahabharata.
+The great popularity of Lord Surya is obvious of the many hymns dedicated to him (under the name Surya, or Savitar) in the Rig Veda, and the even more hymns that call upon him (as Surya, Savitar or Aditya), as well as his “key roles” in both the Ramayana and the Mahabharata.
 Even the dynasty of Lord Rama claims to descend from Lord Surya.

 Lord Surya has three wives (or four, although the fourth is the shadow of the first) and he has 8 divine sons, among them Lord Yama (the God of Death), Lord Shani (the Graha God of Saturn) and the twins Ashvins (the Sunrise and Sunset), and 3 daughters among them Yami (Goddess of Death), twin sister of Lord Yama.